All Episodes

 Thank you.

-Yes, the reason I called, uh, just some thoughts on the building of the mosque there in New York.
+Yes, the reason I called, just some thoughts on the building of the mosque there in New York.

-Uh I'm an ordained minister in one of the larger evangelical church organizations in the United States.
+I'm an ordained minister in one of the larger evangelical church organizations in the United States.

-And I would imagine this was being built in one of the more expensive areas and probably tax heavy, lucrative areas of New York City.
+And I would imagine this was being built in one of the more expensive areas and probably tax-heavy, lucrative areas of New York City.

-And it just seems kind of odd in the evangelical churches, we run into some a lot of uh it's not every city, but in a lot of places when we run into real problems in building because of this, they they really don't want us a lot of times, and yet it seems as though the city of New York is just bending over so far backwards to get this mosque, and they're gonna probably lose quite a bit of money out of the tax base, and I'm wondering why they're so anxious to do it.
+And yet it seems as though the city of New York is just bending over so far backwards to get this mosque, and they're going to probably lose quite a bit of money out of the tax base.

-Grab grab audio soundbite number uh number 28.
+Grab audio soundbite number 28.

 Here is a portion of what Holder had to say.